Pope Paul VI: Council priorities

-He reminded the council fathers that only a few years earlier Pope Pius XII had issued the encyclical Mystici corporis about the mystical body of Christ.
-He asked them not to repeat or create new dogmatic definitions but to explain in simple words how the church sees itself.
-He thanked the representatives of other Christian communities for their attendance and asked for their forgiveness if the Catholic Church is guilty for the separation.
-He also reminded the Council Fathers that many bishops from the east could not attend because the governments in the East did not permit their journeys.
+He reminded the Council Fathers that only a few years earlier, Pope Pius XII had issued the encyclical Mystici corporis about the mystical body of Christ.
+He asked them not to repeat or create new dogmatic definitions but to simply explain how the Church sees itself.
+He thanked the representatives of other Christian communities for their attendance and asked for their forgiveness if the Catholic Church was at fault for their separation.
+He also reminded the Council Fathers that many bishops from the East had been forbidden to attend by their national governments.

 Third and fourth sessions

-Paul VI opened the third period on 14 September 1964, telling the Council Fathers that he viewed the text about the church as the most important document to come out from the council.
-As the Council discussed the role of bishops in the papacy, Paul VI issued an explanatory note confirming the primacy of the papacy, a step which was viewed by some as meddling in the affairs of the Council American bishops pushed for a speedy resolution on religious freedom, but Paul VI insisted this to be approved together with related texts such as ecumenism.
-The Pope concluded the session on 21 November 1964, with the formal pronouncement of Mary as Mother of the Church.
+Paul VI opened the third period on 14 September 1964, telling the Council Fathers that he viewed the text about the Church as the most important document to come out from the council.
+As the Council discussed the role of bishops in the papacy, Paul VI issued an explanatory note confirming the primacy of the papacy, a step that was viewed by some as meddling in the council's affairs.
+American bishops pushed for a speedy resolution on religious freedom, but Paul VI insisted this be approved together with related texts on topics such as ecumenism.
+The Pope concluded the session on 21 November 1964 with the formal pronouncement of Mary as Mother of the Church.

-Between the third and fourth sessions the pope announced reforms in the areas of Roman Curia, revision of Canon Law, regulations for mixed marriages involving several faiths, and birth control issues.
-He opened the final session of the council, concelebrating with bishops from countries where the church was persecuted.
-Several texts proposed for his approval had to be changed.
-But all texts were finally agreed upon.
-The council was concluded on 8 December 1965, the Feast of the Immaculate Conception.
+Between the third and fourth sessions, the Pope announced reforms in the areas of Roman Curia, revision of Canon law, regulations for interfaith marriages, and birth control issues.
+He opened the council's final session, concelebrating with bishops from countries where the Church was persecuted.
+Several texts proposed for his approval had to be changed, but all were finally agreed upon.
+The council was concluded on 8 December 1965: the Feast of the Immaculate Conception.

-In the final session of the council, Paul VI announced that he would open the canonisation processes of his immediate predecessors: Pope Pius XII and Pope John XXIII.
+In the council's final session, Paul VI announced that he would open the canonisation processes of his immediate predecessors: Pope Pius XII and Pope John XXIII.

 Universal call to holiness

-According to Pope Paul VI, "the most characteristic and ultimate purpose of the teachings of the Council" is the universal call to holiness: "all the faithful of Christ of whatever rank or status, are called to the fullness of the Christian life and to the perfection of charity; by this holiness as such a more human manner of living is promoted in this earthly society."
+According to Paul VI, "the most characteristic and ultimate purpose of the teachings of the Council" is the universal call to holiness: "all the faithful of Christ of whatever rank or status, are called to the fullness of the Christian life and to the perfection of charity; by this holiness as such a more human manner of living is promoted in this earthly society."
 This teaching is found in Lumen Gentium, the Dogmatic Constitution on the Church, promulgated by Paul VI on 21 November 1964.

 Church reforms

 Synod of Bishops

 On 14 September 1965, he established the Synod of Bishops as a permanent institution of the Catholic Church and an advisory body to the papacy.
-Several meetings were held on specific issues during his pontificate, such as the Synod of Bishops on evangelisation in the modern world, which started 9 September 1974.
+Several meetings were held on specific issues during his pontificate, such as the Synod of Bishops on evangelization in the modern world, which started on 9 September 1974.